How to Manage Your Childcare Waiting List with a Template

 Be transparent about your waiting list policy

 Being clear about what happens to applicants on your waiting list makes life much easier for families trying to make costly and time-sensitive decisions for their children.
-Transparency can also reduce the time you spend managing your waiting list internally, especially when responding to parent inquiries.
+Transparency can also reduce the time you spend managing your waiting list internally, especially when responding to inquiries.
 With a tool like brightwheel, you can keep your waitlist organized and automatically enroll incoming families to your program, increasing your efficiency.

 • Enrollment periods: When are your enrollment periods?
 Can families fill out an application at any time?
 What is the likelihood that you will accept a child in between enrollment periods?

-Once families fill out the enrollment paperwork, be proactive about managing parent expectations regarding your childcare waiting list policies.
+Once families fill out the enrollment paperwork, be proactive about managing parent expectations regarding your policies.
 It's important for families to understand the process of getting on and off the waiting list before filling anything out.
 Again, using the right childcare waiting list template will set you up for success.

 Make your waiting list forms work for you